Loneliness: Medical treatment

 Therapy is a common way of treating loneliness.
 For individuals whose loneliness is caused by factors that respond well to medical intervention, it is often successful.
 Short-term therapy, the most common form for lonely or depressed patients, typically occurs over a period of ten to twenty weeks.
 During therapy, emphasis is put on understanding the cause of the problem, reversing the negative thoughts, feelings, and attitudes resulting from the problem, and exploring ways to help the patient feel connected.
 Some doctors also recommend group therapy as a means to connect with other patients and establish a support system.
 Doctors also frequently prescribe anti-depressants to patients as a stand-alone treatment, or in conjunction with therapy.
 It may take several attempts before a suitable anti-depressant medication is found.

-Doctors often see a high proportion of patients with loneliness; a UK survey found that three-quarters of Doctors believed that between 1–5 patients visited them each day mainly out of loneliness.
-There isn't always sufficient funds to pay for therapy, leading to the rise of "social prescription", where Doctors can refer patients to NGO and Community led solutions such as group activities.
-While preliminary findings suggest social prescription has good results for some people, the evidence to support its effectiveness is not strong, with commentators advising that for some people it is not a good alternative to medical therapy.
+Doctors often see a high proportion of patients with loneliness; a UK survey found that three-quarters of doctors believed that between 1–5 patients visited them each day mainly out of loneliness.
+There isn't always sufficient funds to pay for therapy, leading to the rise of "social prescription", where doctors can refer patients to NGO and Community led solutions such as group activities.
+While preliminary findings suggest social prescription has good results for some people, early evidence to support its effectiveness was not strong, with commentators advising that for some people it is not a good alternative to medical therapy.
+As of 2024, formal social prescribing programmes have been launched in 17 different countries around the world, with improved evidence for its effectiveness when the prescriptions are carefully targeted, such as helping the lonely person get closer to nature, or participate in group activities they enjoy.

 NGO and community led

 Along with growing awareness of the problem of loneliness, community led projects explicitly aiming for its relief became more common in the latter half of the 20th century, with still more starting up in the 21st.
 There have been many thousands of such projects across North and South America, Europe, Asia and Africa.
 Some campaigns are run nationally under the control of charities dedicated to loneliness relief, while other efforts may be local projects, sometimes run by a group for which loneliness relief is not their primary objective.
 For example, housing associations that aim to ensure multi generational living, with social interaction between younger and older people encouraged, in some cases even contractually required.
-Projects range from befriending schemes that facilitate just two people meeting up, to large group activities, which will often have other objectives in addition to loneliness relief.
-Such as having fun, improving physical health with exercise, or participating in conservation efforts.
+Projects range from befriending schemes that facilitate just two people meeting up, to large group activities, which will often have other objectives in addition to loneliness relief: as having fun, improving physical health with exercise, or participating in conservation efforts.
+For example, in New Zealand the NGO Age Concern began an Accredited Visiting Service which was found to be an effective counter to this loneliness and isolation.